sodiboo/custom-highlight/README.md

 ![The above code, rendered in discord](example.png)

-This bit is easily extensible to any tree-sitter grammar, but currently it only renders ``ursl`` codeblocks, ignoring all else.
+This bot is easily extensible to any tree-sitter grammar, but currently it only renders ``ursl`` codeblocks, ignoring all else.

 If you wanna run this bot locally, create ``token`` file with the token in the root of this repository, and then just ``cargo run``